 Are you practically minded?
 Are you able to solve engineering problems?
 Are you interested in technology?
-If the answer is yes, then a career in the marine industry could be for you.
+Have you wanted to travel?
+If the answer is yes, then a career in the marine industry could be ideal for you.

-With our full-time Level 2 Marine Technologies course, among other things, you will cover boat terminology, marine engineering, marine electrical matters and boatbuilding.
+On our full-time Level 2 Marine Technologies course you will cover boat terminology, marine engineering, marine electrical topics and boatbuilding.

 Why choose Brock for Marine Technologies Level 2 Diploma?